hannesdatta/course-dprep/content/docs/tutorials/cloud-storage-computation/_index.md

 ---
 weight: 60
-title: Using the Cloud for Storage and Computation
+title: Using the cloud for storage and computation
 description: Learn the fundamentals of cloud computing
 bookCollapseSection: true
 draft: true